-10. CONTACTING LAW ENFORCEMENT IN AN EMERGENCY - 155.17 (e)(1)(vi)
+10. CONTACTING LAW ENFORCEMENT IN AN EMERGENCY - 155.17 (c)(1)(iv &v)

 Project SAVE requires that this Plan contain procedures for reporting actions that constitute a crime to law enforcement authorities.
 The District cooperates with law enforcement to follow the mutually satisfactory protocols for such reporting.
 Generally, the procedures below shall be followed by District personnel: